Umhlanga (The Reed Dance)

 Day 5: A day of rest where the girls make final preparations to their hair and dancing costumes.

-Day 6: First day of dancing, from about 3 to 5 in the afternoon.
+Day 6: First day of dancing in the afternoon (from about 3pm to 5pm).
 The girls deliver their reeds outside the Queen Mothers residence.
 They move to the arena and dance keeping in their groups and each group singing different songs at the same time.

 Day 7: Second and last day of dancing.
-The king will be present.
+Their Majesties will be in attendance.